-- 88(1) A councillor (hereafter called "the initiator") may by written motion, which must be seconded by at least ten other councillors, move that one or more members of the executive committee be removed from office.
-Such a motion must be submitted to the municipal manager and may not be sent by electronic mail, telex or telegram.
-If such motion is transmitted by facsimile, the original must be delivered to the municipal manager within seven days. - (2) If the motion is not made in respect of all the members of the executive committee, it must state the names of the councillors who must be removed. - (3) The motion must contain a brief summary of the reasons for the motion.
-If the motion is made in respect of two or more members of the executive committee it must contain a summary of the reasons for the motion in respect of each of them separately. - (4) A motion in terms of sub-rule (1) may, not be withdrawn in terms of Rule 56. - (5) The municipal manager must, upon receipt of a motion in terms of sub-rule (1), forthwith send a copy to the speaker and the members of the executive committee. - (6) The speaker must forthwith upon receipt of the motion determine the date, time and venue for a special council meeting in terms of rule 4.
-The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the speaker received a copy of the motion from the municipal manager. - (7) Despite the provisions of rule 10(1) at least seven days' notice of a meeting in terms of sub-rule (6) must be given to every councillor and traditional leader. - (8) If the members of the executive committee or the members named in the motion resign from office at any time before a meeting in terms of subrule (6) takes place, the motion lapses and the meeting does not go ahead.
-If one or more, but not all, of the members of the executive committee or any councillor, but not all, named in the motion resign at any time before a meeting in terms of sub-rule (6) takes place, the motion lapses in so far as they are concerned but the meeting goes ahead in respect of any councillor who did not resign. - (9) The meeting may not be closed for the public or the media before a vote had been taken on the matter. - (10) The speaker presides over the proceedings on a motion in terms of sub-rule (1) but he or she does not have a casting vote if there is an equality of votes. - (11) The councillors in respect of whom the proceedings take place has the right and must be allowed the opportunity during the proceedings to separately- - (a) respond to every allegation made in the motion and during the proceedings: - (b) call witnesses and to cross-examine any witnesses called by the initiator; and - (c) submit documents and to examine any documents submitted by the initiator - provided that if any of the members of the executive committee in respect of whom the motion had been submitted is not present at the meeting, the council may, in its sole discretion, continue with the proceedings.
-A proposal to proceed in the absence of any councillor is carried if a majority of the councillors of the municipality votes in favour of it. - (12) With due regard for rules 35 and 36, the speaker must put the motion to the vote after the debate had been exhausted.
-The motion is put to the vote separately in respect of each of the councillors to which it relates.
+- (1) A Councillor (hereafter called "the initiator") may by written motion, which must be seconded by one third of Councillors, move that the Executive Mayor be removed from office.
+Such a motion must be submitted to the Office of the Municipal Manager in writing. - (2) The motion must contain a brief summary of the reasons for the motion. - (3) A motion in terms of sub-rule (1) may, despite the provisions of rule 56, not be withdrawn. - (4) The Municipal Manager must, upon receipt of a motion in terms of sub-rule (1), forthwith send a copy to the Council Whip, Speaker and the Executive Mayor. - (5) The Speaker must forthwith upon receipt of the motion determine the date, time and venue for a special Council meeting in terms of rule 4.
+The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the Speaker received a copy of the motion from the Municipal Manager. - (6) Despite the provisions of rule 10(1) at least seven days' notice of a meeting in terms of sub-rule (5) must be given. - (7) If the Executive Mayor resigns from office at any time before a meeting in terms of sub-rule (5) takes place, the motion lapses and the meeting does not go ahead. - (8) The meeting may not be closed for the public or the media before a vote had been taken on the matter. - (9) The Speaker presides over the proceedings on a motion in terms of sub-rule (1) but he or she does not have a casting vote. - (10) The Executive Mayor has the right and must be allowed the opportunity during the proceedings to- - (a) respond to every allegation made in the motion and during the debate; - (b) call witnesses and to cross-examine any witnesses called by the initiator; and - (c) submit documents and to examine any documents submitted by the initiator, provided that if the Executive Mayor is not present during the meeting, the Council may, in its sole discretion, continue with the proceedings.
+A proposal to proceed in the absence of the Executive Mayor is carried if a majority of the Councillors of the Municipality votes in favour of it. - (11) With due regard for the provisions of rules 35 and 36, the Speaker must put the motion to the vote after the debate had been exhausted. - (12) If the Executive Mayor at any time during the debate but before the motion is put to the vote make a declaration in terms of rule 69(2), the debate is discontinued immediately and the motion lapses and the Council proceeds to elect a new Executive Mayor despite any provisions to the contrary in these rules.